Sidenote: In England, what is summer actually??? I’ve been here since mid-June and it’s rare that it’s over 70 F LOL. #summerinengland

 Scarborough is just an all-around super cute town.
 Plus it’s in that super famous song, Scarborough Fair.
 And any town that has a song named after it is worth visiting, in my opinion.

-GETTING THEREIt will take anywhere from 2-3 hours to get from Saltburn-by-the-Sea (the northernmost of the Yorkshire coastal towns on this list) to Scarborough (the southernmost town) by bus, 3 hours by train, and about 1-1.5 hours by car.
+GETTING THEREIt will take anywhere from 2-3 hours to get from Saltburn-by-the-Sea (the northernmost of the places on this list) to Scarborough (the southernmost town) by bus, 3 hours by train, and about 1-1.5 hours by car.
 I did not have a car, and am way too scared to even try to drive a manual car on the WRONG (yep I said it) side of the road, so I took the bus.
 Be prepared for some super pretty views!

 If you’re feeling REAL feisty, you can actually WALK between all of these seaside towns along the Cleveland Way!
 It’s about 40 miles (or 64 kilometers) but I believe in you!!